Pradeep Giri

-Pradeep Giri (6 November 1945 – 20 August 2022) was a Nepali politician from Siraha district Madhesh origin and a member of the House of Representatives from the Nepali Congress.
+Pradeep Giri (6 November 1945 – 20 August 2022) was a Nepali politician from Siraha district a member of the House of Representatives from the Nepali Congress.
 He was also part of the party's central committee.

 Personal life

 Giri was born in Bastipur, Siraha.
 He came from a political family.
-Giri's uncle Tulsi Giri was Nepali Congress leader who later joined Panchayat system and became prime minister of Nepal.
+Giri's father Mitra Lal Giri was a prominent Congress leader, and uncle Tulsi Giri was Nepali Congress leader who later joined Panchayat system and became prime minister of Nepal.

 Political career

 Pradip Giri was as famous at the national level as he was at the local level.
 During the Madhes movement, his role was in favor of the agitators.
 Giri was known as a socialist thinker and intellectual leader in the country and abroad along with Congress politics.
 Giri was elected as a member of the House of Representatives from Siraha Constituency No. 5 in the 2017 general election.

 He became a proportional member from the Congress in the first and second Constituent Assembly elections.